Polish, Czech and Slovenian show support to Ukraine during Kyiv trip | DW | 15.03.2022

 Morawiecki said in a tweet ahead of the visit that "Europe must guarantee Ukraine's independence and ensure that it is ready to help in Ukraine's reconstruction."

-According to Poland's presidential aide Michal Dworczyk, the leaders are expected to present an EU aid package for Ukraine.
+According to Poland's presidential aide Michal Dworczyk, the leaders were also expected to present an EU aid package for Ukraine, agreed at a recent summit in Versailles.

 "In Kyiv, in addition to a strong signal of support for Ukraine, a concrete support package will be presented by the prime ministers," Dworczyk said.